arpitbbhayani/system-design-questions/superfast-kv.md

 These are the common pitfalls that you should keep in mind while you are building this prototype

-- your storage engine is will always be bound to single node
+- your storage engine will always be bound to single node
 - it is okay for your engine to not support very large number of keys

 # Outcome